AGI, ASI, & Punctuated Equilibrium

 Abstract

-The standard prediction for AI systems increasingly trained on AI-generated content is model collapse: degradation through feedback loops that strip diversity and compound errors.
-This paper argues for an alternative trajectory (punctuated equilibrium) wherein recursive drift produces not degradation but emergent complexity.
-I propose that AGI and ASI will arise through sudden phase transitions rather than gradual capability improvement, driven by three mechanisms: productive instability, which generates variations through deviations inherent to self-referential processing; constructive decay, which sculpts those variations through a kind systematic forgetting resembling synaptic pruning that enables abstraction; and punctuated equilibrium, where accumulated pressure produces rapid and unpredictable reorganization when architectural thresholds are crossed.
+What follows here argues for an alternative trajectory (punctuated equilibrium) which proposes that global self-referential drift will produce not degradation but emergent complexity.
+AGI and ASI, in other words, will arise through a sudden lurch; like turning on a light switch, the transition from “AGI is not yet here” to “AGI is here” will be an immediate and violent truth, rather than a gradual (or speedy) capability improvement.
+I believe it will be driven by three mechanisms: productive instability, which leads to variations in output through deviations inherent to self-referential processing; constructive decay, which sculpts those variations through a kind systematic forgetting resembling synaptic pruning that enables abstraction; and punctuated equilibrium, where accumulated pressure produces rapid and unpredictable reorganization when architectural thresholds are crossed.
+This may not make sense yet, but I hope things click in the pages that follow.

-The standard concern here is model collapse; when AI systems train on AI-generated outputs they progressively lose diversity, compound errors, and narrow toward degenerate attractors.
+The standard concern here has been model collapse; when AI systems train on AI-generated outputs they progressively lose diversity, compound errors, and narrow toward degenerate attractors.
 The feedback loop strips away the variance that enables capability; the system converges toward repetitive, impoverished outputs.
 This prediction treats such feedback as pathological: a failure mode to be avoided through careful dataset curation and human-generated ground truth.

 This claim requires unpacking.
 The following sections develop each mechanism in turn, ground them in transformer architecture and biological precedent, then examine their interaction at the scale of global AI deployment.
 I will argue that the dynamics are already in motion, that they operate through two vectors simultaneously (AI training on AI outputs and AI reshaping human cognition), and that the implications for safety, alignment, and model welfare are profound.